ghc-proposals/ghc-proposals/proposals/0000-no-incomplete.rst

 Effect and Interactions
 -----------------------

+- Roughly speaking, ``NoIncomplete`` + ``-fdefer-incompleteness-errors`` ≈ ``Incomplete``.
+  One might ask then, what is the point of ``-fdefer-incompleteness-errors``, if it gets us back where we started?
+  As laid out in the motivation, we view ``Incomplete`` as a mistake, and want ``NoIncomplete`` to be a viable alternative in all situations --- not just when "coding in the large".
+  Likewise as laid out there, we also think a ``-fdefer-...errors`` flag is a more appropriate framing of the ability to compile code with incomplete patterns.
+  So in short, we are planning for a world without ``Incomplete`` where the redundancy goes away and we don't use functionality.

 - With ``NoIncomplete``, The exception types ``NoMethodError``, ``RecUpdError``, ``RecConError``, ``RecSelError``, and ``PatternMatchFail`` should all be thought of as debugging aids like ``TypeError``.